rachelbasse/web-take-home-project/README.md

 ## The Mission

 The mission, should you choose to accept, is to build a "Post a Project" modal in React.
 We'll POST your new projects to Workyard's staging API.
 After the project is successfully posted, we'll show all your new projects in a list of very simple cards.

+## Getting started on your machine

+The first step is to fork this repo.
+After you have forked the repo, clone your forked version (the one on your GitHub) onto your machine.

+Install the repo's dependencies

+`npm install`

+Then start a local server:

+`npm start'